joppekroon/webcomponent-overview/README.md

 ## <a name='Custombuilt-inelementscurrentlyunsupported'></a>Custom built-in elements (currently unsupported)
 * An element extending a built-in element is known as a *customized built-in element*.
 * It is intended to work exactly like an autonomous custom element, but inheriting all behavior from its parent built-in element.
-* Rather than extending `HTMLElement`, a customized built-in element it should extend one of its subclasses (like `HTMLButtonElement`), and supply a configuration object to specify what element is extended (since multiple elements can use the same interface class).
+* Rather than extending `HTMLElement` itself, a customized built-in element extends one of the corresponding subclasses (like `HTMLButtonElement`), and it supplies a configuration object to specify what element is extended (since multiple elements can use the same interface class).

 ```javascript
 class MyCustomButton extends HTMLButtonElement {